zjamnik/WNtoEmail/README.md

 # WNtoEmail
 Node.js script to download new WebNovel chapters convert them to eBook and send to email.
 Mainly intended for sending to Kindle.
 Script will pack your WebNovels into convinient eBooks, complete with cover image, metadata and table of contents.
-For ongoing series if will wait for a configured number of new chapters before sending a new volume to avoid spam.
+For ongoing series it will wait for a configured number of new chapters before sending a new volume to avoid spam.

 # Dependecies
 It's a Node.js project so install that.